MazinLab/MKIDPipeline/README.md

     # path to your wavecal solution file
     file_name = '/path/to/calsol_timestamp.h5'
-    obs.applyWaveCal(file_name)
+    obs.apply_wavecal(file_name)
 where obs is your obs file object.
-The method applyWaveCal() will change all of the phase heights to wavelengths in nanometers.
+The method apply_wavecal() will change all of the phase heights to wavelengths in nanometers.
 For pixels where no calibration is available, the phase heights are not changed and a flag is applied to mark the pixel as uncalibrated.
 Warning, the wavelength calibration can not be undone after applied and permanently alters the .h5 file.
 Make a backup .h5 file if you are testing different calibrations.

 Flat Fielding
 ----------------------------------------------